 Thank you for your interest in our research!
 See below for how you can get involved.
-This information is accurate as of April 2024.
+This information is accurate as of October 2024.

 PhD Students

-I just joined USC in Fall 2023 and am excited to be starting a new lab.
 I am especially interested in working with students with the following experience, skills, or criteria:

 • who have built, fixed, and engineered robotics hardware.